nicole-numfocus/pandas-czi/proposal.md

 are automatically checked by our continuous integration system.
 Any issues are logged with informative error messages describing the issue with the change.

+We would like to improve the quality of this tooling by fixing bugs, catching more issues, improving feedback, and improving the documentation of the tooling.

 Like many other projects, pandas uses the [numpydoc](https://numpydoc.readthedocs.io/en/latest/) standard for writing docstrings.
 With the collaboration of the numpydoc maintainers, we'd like to